Guys, today I’m sharing a Peaches and Cream smoothie bowl that tastes so heavenly I almost feel like I’m eating dessert. Almost.

 - Nuts, seeds, shredded coconut

-- Place all ingredients inside your blender and blend until smooth, pausing a few times to stir mixture if necessary.
+- Place all ingredients into your blender and blend until smooth, pausing a few times to stir mixture if necessary.

 - Transfer smoothie inside a medium bowl and top with your favorite toppings.